What is the loyalty penalty?

-The loyalty penalty occurs when a supplier effectively charges different prices for exactly the same product or service.
-And rather than rewarding customers for their loyalty, they will typically attempt to get away with charging their existing users more!
-Often, this is because we sign-up for a new service after being lured in by an introductory offer, and aren’t aware when that tariff expires 🤷♀️
+This is often because we sign-up for a new service after being lured in by an introductory offer, and aren’t aware when that tariff expires 🙈

-Knowing that we are unlikely to proactively switch, providers will usually refrain from notifying us of any changes in price, or pointing out where there are new offers available.
-The result is that in many cases, people who opt to stay with their existing supplier end up paying significantly more.
+The result is that in many cases, people who remain with the same supplier for any length of time end up paying significantly more.
 And this isn’t some isolated, edge-case either… £4 billion is lost in the UK each year because we are too loyal to our energy, phone, and internet providers!

 You might be thinking that these unethical business practices are pretty shocking… but that’s not even the worst of it.
-The exploitative practices used by some suppliers can cause serious problems for the most vulnerable consumers, such as those who are on low income, are not technically literate, or are suffering from health issues.
+These tactics can cause serious problems for the most vulnerable consumers, such as those who are on low income, are not technically literate, or who are suffering from health issues.